Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Corpulent- fat, obese, chubby, over-weight, stout.

-Correlation- mutual relation of two or more parts, things, etc. Similarity, analogy.
+Correlation- mutual relation of two or more parts, things, etc. Similarity, likeness, analogy, correlate.
+Shared similarities.
+Ant: contrast.

 Covert- not openly practiced, avowed, engaged in, accumulated, or shown.
 Covered, covered over, or sheltered.
 Clandestine.